Carsington: Etymology

+Cærsentūn can literally be translated to 'Farm/settlement growing with cress'.
+It is also recorded in 1290 as being spelt ‘Cressington’.

+The Carsington and Hopton area is recoded as having previously been known as ‘Gershitune’, additionally meaning “the settlement of the [water] cress farm”, given Carsington’s former water source of Scow Brook, much of which was inundated by the Carsington Water reservoir in 1991.

+Scow Brook historically formed the upper reaches the Henmore Brook, with the brook still running by Hognaston before becoming Henmore Brook for the rest of its path.

 Carsington today

-Today, Carsington has one pub, the Miner's Arms, and a primary school.
+Today, Carsington has one pub, the Miner's Arms, and a primary school, the Carsington & Hopton Church Primary School.
 The community is primarily composed of a strong commuter and retiree contingent to replace the traditional agricultural, mining and quarrying community.

 Carsington Reservoir, opened in 1992, stores water from the River Derwent and is operated by Severn Trent Water.
 It is open all year for recreation, with an extensive cycle path, several bird hides, a water sports and sailing centre.
 Inside the visitor centre are a trail, several specialist shops including an excellent and informative RSPB shop, and a café/restaurant.

+Politics and governance

+Carsington is part of the Derbyshire Dales constituency, with the Member of Parliament (MP) being John Whitby of the Labour Party.
+The Carsington and Hopton Parish Council is responsible for the first tier of governance and community management, and is centred at St. Margaret's Church.

+The local council districts for Carsington are Wirksworth in both the Derbyshire Dales District Council and Derbyshire County Council, represented by Labour and Reform UK respectively.